-- Target population: 18-24 years old - Target area: Miami Dade County (countywide) - Funding amount: \$3,395,000 - Funding Source: Dept of Labor (CareerSource, Right Turn and Youth Build), Florida Department of Transportation. private donations, various foundations and fee for services with various County departments including CAHSD, WASD, MDFR, ISD, Solid Waste, PHCD and Transit. - Big Brother Big Sister Program continues to partner with the Miami Dade Police Department, affording mentoring opportunities for youth.
+• Target population: 18-24 years old

+• Target area: Miami-Dade County (countywide)

+• Funding Source: Dept of Labor (CareerSource, Right Turn and Youth Build), Florida Department of Transportation, private donations, various foundations.

+• Big Brother Big Sister Program continues to partner with the Miami-Dade Police Department, affording mentoring opportunities for youth.

-- Target population: Youth
+• Target population: Youth

-- Target area: Miami Dade County
+• Target area: Miami-Dade County

-- Funding amount: \$2,000
+• Funding amount: \$2,000

-- Funding Source: General Fund
+• Funding Source: General Fund

-- Double Up on Drug Tips is funding to develop and implement the program.
+• Double Up on Drug Tips is funding to develop and implement the program.
 This program allows MDPD to match dollar-for-dollar (up to \$2,000) for any drug arrest and seizure paid by Crime Stoppers according to their established protocols.

-- Target population: N/A
+• Target population: N/A

-- Target area: N/A
+Target area: N/A

-- Funding amount: \$223,218.00
+• Funding amount: \$223,218.00

-- Funding Source: Law Enforcement Trust Fund
+• Funding Source: Law Enforcement Trust Fund

-- Stop Youth Gun Violence is funding to be utilized to enhance reward monies, current paid for crime tips leading to the arrest of individuals involved in the shooting of innocent juveniles, ages 17 and under.
+• Stop Youth Gun Violence is funding to be utilized to enhance reward monies, current paid for crime tips leading to the arrest of individuals involved in the shooting of innocent juveniles, ages 17 and under.

-- Target population: High risk individuals
+• Target population: High risk individuals

-- Target area: Unincorporated Miami Dade
+• Target area: Unincorporated Miami-Dade

-- Funding amount: \$95,000
+• Funding amount: \$95,000

-- Funding Source: Law Enforcement Trust Fund
+• Funding Source: Law Enforcement Trust Fund

-- The Head Start/Early Head Start Program is an anti-poverty intervention program administered by Miami-Dade County since 1965.
-The program provides comprehensive health, mental health, disability, nutrition, and education services to children from twomonths to five years of age and wrap around social services for pregnant women and families in poverty.
+• The Head Start/Early Head Start Program is an anti-poverty intervention program administered by Miami-Dade County since 1965.
+The program provides comprehensive health, mental health, disability, nutrition, and education services to children from two months to five years of age and wrap around social services for pregnant women and families in poverty.
 Program services are provided in a variety of settings including centers and children's own home.

-- Target population: Families living at or below 100% of poverty with children ages birth to 5. - Target area: High Poverty Zip codes in Miami-Dade - Funding amount: \$65,907,918 - Funding Source: Federal (Department of Health and Human Services) - The Early Head Start Child Care Partnership Program is an anti-poverty intervention program administered by Miami-Dade County since 2014.
+• Target population: Families living at or below 100% of poverty with children ages birth to 5.

+• Target area: High Poverty Zip codes in Miami-Dade

+• Funding Source: Federal (Department of Health and Human Services)

+• The Early Head Start Child Care Partnership Program is an anti-poverty intervention program administered by Miami-Dade County since 2014.
 The program enhances comprehensive developmental services and social service supports for low-income infants and toddlers (birth to age three), and their families, by providing strong relationship-based experiences and preparing them for the transition into Head Start.
-Through this program, Miami Dade County partners with childcare providers (small businesses) to elevate the quality of early care and education services provided to families in high poverty zip codes.
+Through this program, Miami-Dade County partners with childcare providers (small businesses) to elevate the quality of early care and education services provided to families in high poverty zip codes.

-- Target population: Families living at or below 100% of poverty with children ages birth to 3. - Target area: High Poverty Zip codes in Miami-Dade - Funding amount: \$3,517,496 - Funding Source: Federal (Department of Health and Human Services) - The Early Head Start Child Care Partnership and Expansion Program is an antipoverty intervention program administered by Miami-Dade County since 2019.
+• Target population: Families living at or below 100% of poverty with children ages birth to 3.

+• Target area: High Poverty Zip codes in Miami-Dade

+• Funding Source: Federal (Department of Health and Human Services)

+• The Early Head Start Child Care Partnership and Expansion Program is an antipoverty intervention program administered by Miami-Dade County since 2019.
 The program enhances comprehensive developmental services and social service supports for low-income infants and toddlers (birth to age three), and their families, by providing strong relationship-based experiences and preparing them for the transition into Head Start.
-Through this program, Miami Dade County partners with child care providers (small businesses) and non-profits to elevate the quality of early care and education services provided to families in high poverty zip codes.
-Program services are provided in a variety of settings including centers and children's own home.
+Through this program, Miami-Dade County partners with child care providers (small businesses) and non-profits to elevate the quality of early care and education services provided to families in high poverty zip codes.
+Program services are provided in a variety of settings including centers and children's own home.1